 Time to Hire

-It is only slightly different from the previous metric but is powerful in its own sense.
-It is the time between contacting a candidate and his offer acceptance.
+The time to hire is only slightly different from the previous metric but is powerful in its own sense.
+The time between contacting a candidate and his offer acceptance is known as time to hire.
 It can tell you about the efficiency of your recruitment team or if there is a significant delay leading to the loss of talented candidates.
-It can tell you about their speed of screening candidates, interviewing them and giving them the offer.
+Also, it can tell you about their speed of screening candidates, interviewing them and giving them the offer.
 Automating your hiring process can lead to faster screening and better engagement of candidates.

 Cost per hire